 Dr. Evans of Baylor College of Medicine received honorariums from Allergan, Amgen, Avanir, DepoMed, Lilly, and Novartis for speaking engagements and honorariums from Alder and Promius for advisory board membership.)

 Injuries to the central and peripheral nervous system due to sporting activities are incredibly diverse and numerous.
 Sports such as golf and bodybuilding have unique peripheral nerve lesions, whereas some sports such as football and hockey have extremely high incidences of concussion, more severe head injuries, and spinal injuries.
-In this article, the author has provided an update on both and spinal fluid detection markers.
+In this article, the author has provided an update on the effects of pre-injury neuropsychological comorbidities on athletic concussion.

 • Neurologic injury in athletics can involve the brain, spinal cord, and peripheral nerves.